| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 clothes, as all their possessions had been lost.
 At this time, it was

 not known if any residents of TB had been involved in the disaster.
+The ignominious saga of the demise of Wansfell College in Piercing

 Hill TB reached its sad conclusion when the Essex County Council (ECC)

-announced that it had received several expressions of interest
+announced that it had received “several expressions of interest”

 for the purchase of the now empty premises.
 The College building occupied